Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Extended crossing-critical construction

 In the previous section, we have constructed an infinite family of $13$-crossing-critical graphs with unbounded maximum degree.
-There are two further natural questions to be asked; (a)~what about analogous $c$-crossing-critical families for $c>13$, and (b) what about constructing $c$-crossing-critical graphs with more than one high-degree vertex?
+The construction leaves a natural question about analogous $c$-crossing-critical families for $c>13$.

-Clearly, disjoint union of a graph $\ccg{13}k$ with $c{-}13$ disjoint copies of $K_{3,3}$ yields a (disconnected) $c$-crossing-critical graph with maximum degree greater than $d$, for every $c\ge 14$.
-Similarly, concerning (b), we can consider disjoint union of $t$ copies of $\ccg{13}k$ to get a $13t$-crossing-critical graph with $t$ vertices of arbitrarily high degree.
+Clearly, the disjoint union of the graph from Theorem~\ref{thm:mainalt} with $c{-}13$ disjoint copies of $K_{3,3}$ yields a (disconnected) $c$-crossing-critical graph with maximum degree greater than $d$, for every $c\ge 14$.
 Though, our aim is to preserve also the $3$-connectivity property of the resulting graphs.

 First, to motivate the coming construction, we recall that the zip product of Definition~\ref{def:zip} requires a vertex of degree $3$ in the considered graphs.
-However, the graph $\ccg{13}k$ of Definition~\ref{def:ccg13k} has no such vertex, and so we come with the following modification.
+However, the graphs of Definition~\ref{def:ccg13k} have no such vertex, and so we come with the following modification.

-\begin{definition}[Critical family $\{\ccgi{13}k\}$] Let $G$ be a graph and $s\in V(G)$ be a vertex incident exactly with two $4$-thick edges $st_1$, $st_2$, and one ordinary edge~$st_3$.
-We call a {\em 4-to-3 expansion} of $s$ the following operation: in $G$, remove the vertex $s$ with its incident edges, and add three new vertices $s^1,s^2,s^3$, two $4$-thick edges $s^1t_1$, $s^2t_2$, one $3$-thick edge $s^1s^2$, and three ordinary edges $s^3t_1$, $s^3t_2$, $s^3t_3$.
-See the sketch in Figure~\ref{fig:v3-split}.

-Now, for $k\geq2$, the graph $\ccgi{13}k$ is constructed from the graph $\ccg{13}k$ of Definition~\ref{def:ccg13k} by a 4-to-3 expansion of the vertex $v_3$ and of the vertex~$u_3$ (cf.~Figure~\ref{fig:G13-labeled}). \end{definition}

-\begin{lemma} Let $G$ be a $13$-crossing-critical graph, and let $s\in V(G)$ be a vertex incident exactly with two $4$-thick edges and one ordinary edge in~$G$.
-If $G_1$ is a graph obtained by a 4-to-3 expansion of $s$, then $G_1$ is also $13$-crossing-critical. \end{lemma} \begin{proof} We first show that, for every edge $e$ of $G_1$, we get $\crn(G_1-e)\leq12$.
-If $e$ is also an edge of $G$ (i.e., not incident to either of $s^1,s^2,s^3$ from Definition~\ref{def:ccgi13k}), then we consider a drawing $\ca D$ of $G-e$ with at most $12$ crossings.
-Using Claim~\ref{cl:thickedge}, we can perform the operation of Definition~\ref{def:ccgi13k} in a small neighbourhood of $s$ in $\ca D$ without introducing additional crossings.
-See Figure~\ref{fig:v3-split}.
-Hence it remains to consider $e$ incident to some of $s^1,s^2,s^3$.
-If $e=s^3t_3$, we proceed as in the previous with $e'=st_3$.

-If $e=s^3s^1$ (and $e=s^3s^2$ is a symmetric case), or if $e$ is one of the edges of $s^1s^2$, then we proceed as follows.
-We consider $e'$ as one of the edges of $t_1s$ in $G$, and obtain a drawing $\ca D'$ of $G-e'$ with at most $12$ crossings.
-In the case $e=s^3s^1$, we let the vertex $s^3$ subdivide the edge $st_3$ in $\ca D'$.
-In the case of $e$ being one of the edges of $s^1s^2$, we let $s^3$ subdivide a suitable one of the (three) edges of $t_1s$ in~$\ca D'$.
-Then we introduce the vertex~$s^1$, with the $4$-thick edge $t_1s^1$, in a small neighbourhood of $t_1$ in $\ca D'$, and rename $s$ to~$s^2$.
-In both cases, we have introduced no new crossings and so this results in a drawing of $G_1-e$ with no more than $12$ crossings.